Change Contribution Effective Date

 All changes to Deferred Compensation deduction

-amounts are effective the following month, depending on
+amounts are effective the first payroll of the following

 The annual contribution limits for the City of Mesa's